mapbox/vnu-validate-html/README.md

 [html-validator](https://github.com/zrrrzzt/html-validator) and [html-validator-cli](https://github.com/zrrrzzt/html-validator-cli) validate your HTML through Validator.nu's [Web Service Interface](https://github.com/validator/validator/wiki/Service-%C2%BB-HTTP-interface).
 You don't need Java to run those.
-But you might hit rate limits on the API.
+But you might hit rate limits on the API, if you validate a lot of HTML files frequently.